Preheat the oven 275°F/135ºC and prepare a large flat tray by lining with nonstick baking paper.

 Once cool store in an airtight container unless using straight away.

-In a medium saucepan place passionfruit pulp, lemon juice, butter and sugar.
+In a medium saucepan place passionfruit juice, lemon juice, butter and sugar.
 Cook over a medium heat until the butter has melted and the sugar has dissolved.

 In a bowl place eggs and additional egg yolks and whisk eggs until combined.